HheCcc/cse15L-Lab3-reports/index.md

 }
 ```

-## An input that doesn't induce a failure
+## An input that doesn't induce a failure: because an array with a single element is already reversed in its own right.
 ```java
 @Test
 public void testReverseInPlace() {